huuanhhuynguyen/particle_filters/README.md

 # Particle Filter

-This project contains the skeleton [code](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project) for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This project is based on the template [code](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project) within the scope of the localization course in Udacity Self-Driving Car Nanodegree.

 <a href="https://www.youtube.com/watch?v=qKuo6CHQeHk" target="_blank">
 <img src="demo.gif" alt="circuit" width="500" height="341"/></a>